-Our study showed that the finished (drinking) water quality is dependent both on source water quality and treatment strategies.
+Our study has shown that finished (drinking) water quality is dependent both on source water quality and treatment strategies.
 If the source water contains high levels of PFASs, flame retardants and other pollutants (e.g. sucralose and butyl dihydrogen phosphate), even advanced treatment procedures, including e.g. ozonation, are inefficient and the finished water may contain cumulative micropollutant levels in the mg L-1 range.
-On the other hand, if the dominating pollution categories are pesticides and pharmaceuticals, high overall treatment efficiencies can be obtained if using advanced treatment steps, while DWTPs using conventional treatment are largely nit successful in removing the micropollutants.
-DWTPs have the tremendously challenging task of purifying reused water, i.e. water that was contaminated by many upstream pollution sources such as WWTP and industrial effluents.
+On the other hand, if the dominating pollution categories are pesticides and pharmaceuticals, high overall treatment efficiencies can be obtained if using advanced treatment steps, while DWTPs using conventional treatment likely have poor removal of organic micropollutants.
+DWTPs have the challenging task of purifying “reused” water, i.e. water that was contaminated by organic micropollutants originating from upstream effluents, such as WWTP and industrial effluents.
 For improved overall drinking water quality, it is imperative that water quality comes into focus in the water sector as a whole.
-DWTPs should pay attention to the characteristic of their source water and make efforts to use efficient treatment processes, enhancing the quality of finished water.
+DWTPs should pay attention to the characteristics of their source water and make efforts in using efficient treatment processes, enhancing the quality of finished water.
 In our study, organic micropollutants were found in drinking water at cumulative levels from 0.7 mg L-1 up to 2.7 mg L-1, clearly demonstrating the challenge with organic micropollutants in the water from source to tap.
 Thus, advanced drinking water treatment techniques or alternative drinking water source areas are needed to guarantee safety of drinking water.
+Overall, more data on human health risks associated with a continues intake of potentially hazardous organic micropollutants and mixtures (cocktails) of them are needed to support risk assessment activities for drinking water.

 List of abbreviations